 A holistic treatment programme considers all aspects of a patient’s life.
 So, before you commit your loved one to a facility, find out more about the treatment program’s goals.

 A drug or alcohol addict may need urgent medical attention.
 For example, if the patient has passed out or overdosed, the sooner they get admitted, the higher the chances of survival; any delay in admission can be fatal.
 That explains why you need to choose a hospital that admits patients 24 hours a day, seven days a week.

 Addiction treatment is not a one-off affair.
 It requires ongoing maintenance, treatment, and support to keep the patient healthy.
 It isn’t reasonable to treat an addiction patient and then leave them to survive on their own without any form of ongoing support.

 Visits from family and friends can help someone in rehab stay motivated and optimistic about the experience.
-Because of this, some centers even allow family members to be part of the treatment plan of their loved ones.
+Because of this, some centres even allow family members to be part of the treatment plan of their loved ones.
 For example, a facility may allow a family member to participate in the patient/therapist meetings and even watch the therapy sessions.

 Find out about the visitation policy of your centre of choice and whether they can allow you to be part of the treatment plan or comfortably visit regularly.

 Amenities and activities